Expense Reporting

 Virtual hosting of employees — sending meals to the homes of employees for virtual meetings or events — is not considered a valid business expense under the institutional interpretation of IRS guidelines for meals.

-Meals or gift cards provided to employees working remotely should be treated as taxable under the University’s policy on “Gifts, Prizes, Awards” (SPG 501.12).
+Meals, reimbursements or gift cards for meals provided to individuals working remotely or in person should be treated as taxable under the University’s policy on “Gifts, Prizes, Awards” (SPG 501.12).

 Mileage